Rowadz/Erela/docs/README.md

 # Main Components

-The idea behind erela is to have a `controller` - `service` - `entity` for each part of you application, ofcourse you don't need all this sometime, everything is up to you!
+The idea behind erela is to have a `controller` - `service` - `entity` for each part of your application, of course you don't need all this sometime, everything is up to you!

 the below sections will explain these 3 components and mention others